dPinczes/Spectrum-analyzer/README.md

 # Spectrum-analyzer

-It is my homework project for Programming to parallel architectures course.
+This is my homework project for Programming to parallel architectures course.